arpanbiswas52/ST-541Poject/README.md

-reducing the simulation time along with better estimation of the parameters (mean, variance) of quantities of interest for constraint validations like Storage, Forebay Elevation, Turbine Flow, Power Output, Forebay elevation End of Period constraints.
+reducing the simulation time along with better estimation of the parameters (mean, variance) of quantities of interest for constraint validations like Storage, Forebay Elevation, Turbine Flow, Power Output, Forebay elevation End of Period constraint.